Skip to Content

 For decision makers

-The same outage, read from four different chairs.
+The same outage, seen from four different seats at the table.

 A stopped operation is not a technical incident.
-It is a financial event, and every role in the company pays a different price for it.
+It is a financial event, and every chair reads it through a different set of numbers.

 Owners and partners